aryan008/rock-paper-scissors-m2/README.md

 #### Typography
 Lato is used as the main font on the site, as imported through Google Fonts.
 Sans-serif is used as the fallback font.
 According to an article on [perpetual media group](http://www.perpetualmediagroup.ca/tenbestfontsforprintandweb/):
-“The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.”
+_“The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.”_

 Further, in this [blog post](https://www.justinmind.com/blog/best-google-web-fonts-website/), Lato is ranked as #1 on the “30 best Google Fonts for your website”.
-It is known that the designer of this font, Lukasz Dziedzic, “created Lato to work transparently in body text and also to stand out individually when used in larger-sized titles”.
+It is known that the designer of this font, Lukasz Dziedzic, _“created Lato to work transparently in body text and also to stand out individually when used in larger-sized titles”_.
 With these descriptions in mind, Lato is used for the game design/accompanying text.

 #### Colour Scheme